benricok/benricok/README.md

+## 👋 Greetings!

+I'm Benrico Krog, a young and passionate student hailing from Stellenbosch University.
+With a natural curiosity for all things tech, I'm your go-to person for innovative solutions. 💡

-### Hi there, I'm Benrico Krog
+### Here's what I'm all about:

-I am a practical, curious and self-assured individual that has a passion for technology.
-I am always open to learning something new and I love being of service to others and sharing my passion.
-I am flexible and can work under pressure in a team or individually.

-#### Currently studying
+- I have an relentless appetite for learning and embracing the latest in tech.
+- My strong desire is to not only assist but also share my tech-inspired enthusiasm among others.
+- With a practical mindset, I'm all about finding the most realistic and effective solutions for every challenge.
+- I thrive in the fast lane, whether it's working seamlessly in a team or flying solo, and I absolutely adore hacking things together!

+### I am currently studying 🎓

-BEng Electr & Electron: Data Engineering @ Stellenbosch University
+BEng Electr & Electron: Data Engineering

-#### Languages I know
+### 💼 Skills & Languages

 ![Go](https://img.shields.io/badge/go-%2300ADD8.svg?style=flat-square&logo=go&logoColor=white)
 ![Python](https://img.shields.io/badge/python-3670A0?style=flat-square&logo=python&logoColor=ffdd54)